-The Armed Forces (Flexible Working) Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Wednesday 11 October.
+The Armed Forces (Flexible Working) Bill had its third reading, a further chance to examine the bill and make changes, in the Lords on Wednesday 25 October.

 Members discussed subjects including pay, allowances, accommodation and protection of existing flexible working options.

 Members discussed a change (amendment) to a definition in the draft law (bill) changing the phrase 'part-time' to 'breaks from full-time service subject to prescribed conditions'.
 Members discussed the possible results of the change and the current provision of flexible working in the armed forces.
 There was a vote with 56 members in favour of the change and 181 against.
 This meant the change was not made.